andrew/ultimate-awesome/README.md

 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.
 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
-- [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
 - [drupal-js](https://github.com/eworx-org/drupal-js) - Best practices to integrate a Drupal 8.x+ backend with a JavaScript framework frontend.
 - [awesome-cybersecurity-news](https://github.com/ForbiddenProgrammer/awesome-cybersecurity-news) - List of sources for cybersecurity news.
 - [awesome-docker-cn](https://github.com/haiiiiiyun/awesome-docker-cn) - Docker 优秀资源集锦.